DanielToby/headway-editor/README.md

 # headway-editor
-Example GUI for editing "curves" used for transportation modelling.
+Example GUI for editing wait curves used for transportation modelling.
 Built using Qt5 and C++.
 This was my first GUI created using Qt Framework.

 The graph subclasses QCustomPlot.
 Changes appear in the table in real time.
 Both the graph and the table manipulate the same model.